You can lead a horse to water, but a pencil must be led.Stan Laurel

 People accustomed to using Western chisels with their softer, more plastic blades made from high-alloy high-scrap metal content steel with higgledy piggledy crystalline structure are actively taught to use the chisel like a crowbar to lever waste out of cuts.
 This is another type of “high-pressure cut” that damages the tool’s cutting edge at the microscopic level.

-The sharpened screwdrivers sold as chisels in the West nowadays are relatively soft, can’t be made that sharp to begin with, and they dull significantly during the first few hammer strikes anyway, so most people can’t detect the edge degradation the chisel wiggle and prying create.
+The mass-produced screwdrivers sold as chisels in the West nowadays are relatively soft, can’t be made that sharp to begin with, and they dull significantly during the first few hammer strikes anyway, so most people can’t detect the edge degradation the chisel wiggle and prying create.
 Those who are satisfied with sharpened screwdrivers don’t buy our chisels so I have no advice for those poor benighted souls, only prayers: Namu Amida Butsu.
 But it is of little matter: they seldom have the sharpening and tool skills required to tell the difference anyway.
 Horse, meet water; Ah… not thirsty I see.

 The Chisel Cha-Cha